Kent State University Online NP & CNS Programs

 Graduate-prepared clinical nurse specialists and nurse practitioners may serve patients in various locations such as private and public clinics, women’s health centers, birthing centers, long-term care facilities, rehabilitation centers, hospitals, correctional facilities, schools, emergency rooms, home health care situations, and government facilities.

-Kent State University is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
+Kent State University is accredited by the Higher Learning Commission (HLC).
 The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
 Kent State University is located in Kent, Ohio.

-What to Expect from the Kent State University Online NP and CNS Programs
+What to Expect from Kent State University Online Nursing Programs

 Admission Requirements: All nursing applicants must have earned a minimum 3.0 GPA or higher in previous coursework and hold an unencumbered RN license in their state of residence.
 Application materials include a resume or CV, an essay, three reference letters, official transcripts, and passing English language proficiency test scores as necessary.